BenJMcCarty/Helping_Your_Hosts/README.md

 *Additional steps in the cleaning and preparation process included:*

-* Converting "t"/"f" letters into 1/0 values to represent True/False
+* Converting "t"/"f" letters into 1/0 values to represent True/False values.

 * Converting "price" from text into a number.

-* Created a new feature, "Years Hosting," to indicate for how many years of hosting experience for each listing.
+* Creating a new feature, "Years Hosting," to indicate number of years of hosting experience for each listing.

 * Splitting the long text strings of host verification methods, neighborhoods, and amenities into separate features for each method, neighborhood, and amenity, respectively.